Get Custom Training

 Example:

-AI-assisted rubrics standardize grading of samples and role-plays across regions; QA sampling ensures calibration.
+Automated rubrics standardize grading of classification samples and role‑plays across regions.
+Quality assurance teams sample results to ensure calibration.

 assessments and intelligent feedback.